-Staffing and Temp Agencies, such as are always looking for workers to market to their client base.
+Staffing and Temp Agencies are always looking for workers to market to their client base.
 These agencies do the hard searching for you.
 They are eager to have you in their possession because you will potentially make them money if they can find you a position.
 This works for you because many positions made through these agencies lead to permanent placements, even if they start out as temporary positions.
 They look at your skills and present you to a company that can use you.
 2. Use Social Networking

 The chances are, even if you are not on a career centered social media site, such as LinkedIn, you have a Facebook, Twitter, or other social network profile.
 You can immediately ask every person on your network if they are searching for employees with your skills.
 You are more likely to get a job through a referral from someone you know, since they will trust you and vouch for your skills.